-A county park had a contract with Green View — a nonprofit company that had the laudable goal of putting our shiftless senior citizens to work cleaning up parks — to maintain the grounds.
+A county park had a contract with Green View — a nonprofit company with the goal of putting our shiftless senior citizens to work cleaning up parks — to maintain the grounds.
 This is a good thing.
-Otherwise, retirees with their pants drooping to show their underwear and their “tatts” and funny flat-brimmed baseball caps worn sideways on their heads, just hang around and ride their little electric carts up and down streets and… you know what trouble they can be.
+Otherwise, retirees with their pants drooping to show their underwear and their “tatts” and funny flat-brimmed baseball caps worn sideways on their heads just hang around and ride their little electric carts up and down streets and… you know what trouble they can be.

 Green View’s people were busy staying out of trouble when a tree branch broke off a tree and struck a park patron during a summer storm.
-Being aware that a branch certainly would never break off in the middle of a storm unless someone was negligent, the injured woman sued the county and, for good measure, went after the old people, too.
-She argued that the elderly working for Green Tree had a duty to inspect the park for branches that might fall off in storms, and they had been too preoccupied with talking about their regularity to carry out their obligations.
+Aware that a branch would never break off in the middle of a storm unless someone was negligent, the injured woman sued the county and, for good measure, went after the old people, too.
+She argued that the elderly working for Green Tree had a duty to inspect the park for branches that might fall off in storms.
+They had been too preoccupied with talking about their regularity to carry out their obligations.

-In depositions, the Green View people admitted that they had looked for dead trees, but they explained that the county employees were responsible for removal of hazards like that.
+In depositions, the Green View people admitted that they had looked for dead trees, but they explained that the county employees were responsible for removing hazards like that.
 At least one deponent might have even denounced the plaintiff as a “young whippersnapper.”

-Sometimes stuff happens, and suing anyone who happened to be nearby seldom makes it better.
+Sometimes stuff happens, and suing anyone who happened to be nearby when the stuff happens seldom makes anything better.

 Held: The grant of summary judgment was upheld.
 The elements of a negligence claim include a duty, a breach of that duty, proximate cause, and injury in fact.
 Even where no duty otherwise exists, a person who voluntarily assumes a duty may be liable for failing to exercise reasonable care in performing the duty.
 One who assumes to act, even though gratuitously, may thereby become subject to the duty of acting carefully, if he acts at all.

 The Court ruled that neither the language of the contract between the county and Green View nor the pertinent job descriptions created a duty for Green View employees to inspect trees or warn of their dangers.
 Furthermore, the county employees all testified that it was the county’s duty to inspect trees and warn of dangers, and the Green View employees all testified that it was not their duty to inspect trees or warn of their dangers.
-There was no issue of fact remaining, and judgment was appropriately entered for Green View.
+No issue of fact remained, and judgment was appropriately entered for Green View.

 – Tom Root